ellakoa/postcard-poem/content/posts/the-christmas-mouse.md

   mouse did seek fallen crumbs to eat

-  One midnight mission into his vision was a tree, a tree indoors! that tree hadn’t been there before just perfect to climb and explore
+  One midnight mission into his vision there came a tree, a tree indoors! that tree hadn’t been there before just perfect to climb and explore